Optical Interconnection Technology

 Besides the conventional fiber technologies like splicing, polishing and coating, glass fibers are provided with customer-specific fiber lenses for particular packaging requirements. more info

-Laser welding of glass fibers and glass capillaries
+Adhesive-free coupling of glass fibers and capillaries by laser welding

 Laser welding for the manufacturing of firmly bonded, fiber optic or microfluidic glass/glass interconnections. more info